stefwalter/cockpit/doc/protocol.md

  * "instances" (array of strings, optional): When specified, only the listed instances are included in the reported samples.

- * "omit_instances" (array of strings, optional): When specified, the listed instances are omitted from the reported samples.
-Only one of "instances" and "omit_instances" can be specified.
+ * "omit-instances" (array of strings, optional): When specified, the listed instances are omitted from the reported samples.
+Only one of "instances" and "omit-instances" can be specified.

  * "interval" (number, optional): The sample interval in milliseconds.
    Defaults to 1000.